 '''

 import Simulation

 class NewMode(Simulation.SimulationMode):

-'''

-'''

-def doOverrideRun(self):
+def remoteRunCommand(self, runInfoDict):

-If doOverrideRun is true, then use runOverride instead of

-running the simulation normally.
+If it returns a dictionary, then run the command in args

+Example: {"args":["ssh","remotehost","raven_framework"]}

+Note that this command needs to be able to tell when it

+is running remotely, and then return None at that point

-return True
+return None

-def runOverride(self):

-this can completely override the Simulation's run method

-If implemented this method should call simulation.run somehow,

-possibly very indirectly

-pass

-def modifySimulation(self):
+def modifyInfo(self, runInfoDict):

-modifySimulation is called after the runInfoDict has been
+modifyInfo is called after the runInfoDict has been

 setup and allows the mode to change any parameters that

 need changing.
 This typically modifies the precommand and

 the postcommand that are put before/after the command.

-pass
+In order to change them, return a dictionary with new values.

+Those new values will be used.

+return {}

 def XMLread(self, XMLNode):

-XMLread is called with the mode node, and can be used to

-get extra parameters needed for the simulation mode.

-pass

 '''

+XMLread is called with the mode node, and can be used to get extra parameters needed for the simulation mode. pass

 RAVEN's Job Handler module controls the creation and execution of individual code runs.
 Essentially, the SimulationMode class may be used when it is necessary to customize that behavior.
-First, it allows overriding how Simulation runs.
+First, it allows providing a remote command for running RAVEN.
 This first method can be used if for example RAVEN needs to be run on a different machine such as a head node of a computer cluster.
-In such a case, a runOverride function can be created that causes RAVEN to be instantiated on the cluster head node (in cases where that is different than the computer where the user is currently working).
-Secondly, (and usually easier when this is sufficient) the SimulationMode class allows modifying the various run info parameters before the code is run.
+In such a case, a remoteRunCommand function can be created that causes RAVEN to be instantiated on the cluster head node (in cases where that is different than the computer where the user is currently working).
+Secondly, (and usually easier when this is sufficient) the Simulation-Mode class allows modifying the various run info parameters before the code is run.

 For modification of the run info parameters, generally the two most important are precommand and postcommand.
 They are placed in front and back before running the code.
 So for example if precommand is 'mpiexec -n 3' and postcommand is 'number-threads=4' and the code command is 'runIt' then the full command would be: 'mpiexec -n 3 runIt -number-threads=4' The precommand and postcommand are used for any run type that is 'parallel', but not for 'serial' codes.
-They can be modified by overriding the modifySimulation method and assigning to the runInfoDict in the simulation passed in when the class is created.
+They can be modified by overriding the modifyInfo method and returning a new dictionary with new values.
+The runInfoDict in the simulation is passed in.